amueller69/Law-School-Notes/Fall-2018/Contracts/02-Terms_and_Obligations/05-Nonperformance_Consequences.md

         1. Extent to which delay would prevent injured party from making substitute arrangements
         1. Extent to which extent to which agreement provides for performance without delay (time is of the essence clause)
 * UCC
-  * §2-601 - Buyer's Rights
+  * §2-601 - Buyer's Rights (Perfect Tender Rule)
-    * Buyer can reject goods if they or the tender of delivery fail in any respect to conform to contract
+    * Buyer can reject goods if they or the tender of delivery fail in any respect to conform to contract, regardless of how material
       * If choose to accept, this decision is final if seller knows of acceptance
   * §2-601 - Rightful Rejection
     * Rejection of goods must be within a reasonable time after their delivery or tender.
 It is ineffective unless buyer notifies seller